OWASP/Top10/2021/docs/index.md

 **A01:2021-Broken Access Control** moves up from the fifth position; 94% of applications were tested for some form of broken access control.
-The 34 CWEs mapped to Broken Access Control had more occurrences in applications than any other category.
+The 34 Common Weakness Enumerations (CWEs) mapped to Broken Access Control had more occurrences in applications than any other category.

 **A02:2021-Cryptographic Failures** shifts up one position to #2,